ZiGuan/Machine-Learning-Small-Project/README.md

 # Supervised Learning Algorithms

 ### Linear Regression / Multiple Linear Regression
 Linear regression analysis is used to predict the value of a dependent variable based on the value of another independent variable.
-This form of analysis estimates the coefficients of the linear equation, involving one `linear regression` or more independent variables `multiple linear regression` that best predict the value of the dependent variable.
+This form of analysis estimates the coefficients of the linear equation, involving one ==linear regression== or more independent variables `multiple linear regression` that best predict the value of the dependent variable.

 ### Examples of linear regression: